PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Design of

 \subsection{The Initiation Phase}

 The two processors BSP and AP behave \emph{symmetrically} in the initiation phase: As depicted in (the upper part of) \cref{fig:message-flow}, each processor first reads the precomputed hash value $\hashrc$ of $\certroot$ from its bootROM as well as the chain of certificates $\left\langle\cert{root}, \cert{BSP}, \cert{AP}\right\rangle$ from the NVM.
 It then checks the validity and integrity of $\cert{root}$, namely, checking whether $\hashrc = \hash{\cert{root}}$.
 If this is indeed the case, then $\cert{root}$ is used to validate the certificate of the other processor by applying the function $\verifycert{\cert{root}}{\cdot}$, which further reveals the public key of the other processor.
-Such a certificate-validation process suffices to detect the aforementioned adversarial behavior \cref{attack-certificates}, i.e., tampering with certificates in the NVM.
+The non-volatile memory (NVM) is easily modifiable, giving the attacker the ability to alter its contents.
+The attacker could replace legitimate certificates with those associated with a malicious AP, thereby attempting to deceive {\system}.
+However, since the forged certificate is not signed by a trusted certificate authority (CA), the system can detect its invalidity during the certificate validation process.